jnk838/insight-week-challenge/pages/challenges/to-infinity-and-beyond.md

 hint: Add an underscore between each star.
 ---

 Ever look up at night and wonder what you're seeing?
-[Use this link to find out!](http://stars.chromeexperiments.com "I might help you")
+[Use this link to find out!](http://stars.chromeexperiments.com "I might help you"){:target="_blank"}

 What stars are represented by the following numbers?